mainakm7/ai_chatbot/README.md

 - Image generation capabilities using OpenAI's DALL-E model, allowing users to generate images based on textual descriptions.
 - Web-based interface using FastAPI and Jinja2 templates.
 - Support for handling concurrent chat sessions and maintaining chat history.
+- Chatbot personality feature to provide a consistent tone and style in responses.

 ## Setup